Pluteus cervinus Fawn Pluteus Shipley Country Park,

 mature.
 Up to 25 cm and same thickness.
 Can be solitary or in

 groups favouring birch and sycamore.
-Spring and early Summer.
+Spring and early Summer

 Hypoxylon multiforme Center Parcs, Sherwood Forest,